Subscribe to Blog via Email

 Bile Acid Malabsorption (BAM) and Bile Acid Diarrhea (BAD)

 Post-surgical diarrhea is probably something to expect in the early days and after time, adjustments can be made to cater for these side effects.
 With NETs, particularly where there has been small intestine surgery, there can be a number of reasons which are totally unrelated to carcinoid syndrome.
 It’s not just about having a shorter bowel, it’s also about some of the side effects of the missing piece of bowel (see diagram below).
-I’m referring to something called bile acid malabsorption (BAM), called bile salt malabsorption or bile acid diarrhea (BAD) and these two terms mean exactly the same thing.
+I’m referring to something called bile acid malabsorption (BAM), also known as bile acid diarrhea (BAD) and these two terms mean exactly the same thing.
 The latter is a fitting acronym.
 The issue can also be exacerbated by the removal of the gallbladder (Cholecystectomy), a common occurrence in NET patients scheduled for long-term use of somatostatin analogues.

 What is bile acid malabsorption?